 Helpful Hint: Take a hike (or a short ride) to the end of the road beyond that playground parking lot.
 You'll get an up-close look at a WPA-era hydraulic dam that once helped supply the Atlanta area with electricity.

-This Buckhead staple got a recent renovation, and is now a happening hot spot nestled beside the running path, golf course, tennis courts, and baseball diamonds.
+This Buckhead staple has enjoyed renovation upon renovation, and is now a happening hot spot nestled beside the running path, golf course, tennis courts, and baseball diamonds.
 With multiple rolling slides, nest swings, musical instruments, a tree house, pavilion, and restrooms, this park is a sure-fire win.

 Helpful Hint: Pack a picnic, because food options aren't within walking distance.